jnaidu/IoTGitBook/features.md

 # Features

-## Key capabilities provided in this release are as follows:
+## This section describes the capabilities provided in this release, similar to the ones listed below.

 ### IoT Core Services:
 * Ability to define devices: There are templates for devices, and a device’s attributes can be described so that a message from a sensor on the device will carry the device type and attributes.